2018-19 Biennial Budget Passed June 2018

 How are North Carolina schools funded now?

 North Carolina currently funds schools with a complex formula that includes three basic types of allotments: position allotments, dollar allotments and categorical allotments.
 Position allotments include funding for teachers, principals and instructional support staff and other school personnel.
 Dollar allotments can be used to fund positions like teacher assistants and textbooks.
-Categorical allotments are used for budget items such as transportation and at risk student services.
+Categorical allotments are used for budget items such as transportation and at-risk student services.
 View a summary of the funding formula.
 You may also want to review this document for more historical context presented by Adam Levinson, the NCDPI Chief Financial Officer, to the task force in December, 2017.

 What are the proposed changes to the funding formula?

-The Joint Legislative Task Force on Education Finance Reform, established in August 2017 to review feasibility of moving to a weighted student funding model (see Task Force charge).
-A weighted student funding model sets a base amount of funding for each student, and then adds “weights” (money) for kids who fall in different categories such as low-income, English language learners and disabled.
+The Joint Legislative Task Force on Education Finance Reform, established in August 2017 to review the feasibility of moving to a weighted student funding model (see Task Force charge).
+A weighted student funding model sets a base amount of funding for each student and then adds “weights” (money) for kids who fall in different categories such as low-income, English language learners and disabled.
 The task force will consider the implications of moving to a weighted funding system and look at other states that have done the same.

 Proponents of the weighted funding method say it allows for more flexibility and transparency.
 They see the potential for more money to go to “schools of choice” as an incentive.
 Critics argue that the overhaul might create more problems than it fixes.
 Weighted student models can miss fixed costs of a school district that are incurred regardless of population size.
 Few, if any states have been able to implement this model in a way that is completely fair and equitable.
 The weighted student funding models can have the same inequities and complexities as the current allotments methods.
 Many caution against proceeding too quickly with an overhaul.
-A notable omission in the task force’s undertaking is any discussion of current adequacy of funding.
+A notable omission in the task force’s undertaking is any discussion of the current adequacy of funding.

 Several presentations to the task force in January 2018 are helpful in understanding the impact of changing the current education funding formula.
 These presentations can be found on the NCGA website.
 Information was provided by several superintendents along with the NC School Boards Association (NCSBA) and the NC Association of School Administrators (NCASA).
 Both the NCASA and the NCSBA advised that if the North Carolina proceeds with implementing a weighted funding model, that they should gradually transition to any new funding formula to allow a more successful transition and to allow time for staff training and adjustments.
 Additionally, both groups recommended provisions be included to; “hold harmless” funding levels so districts do not receive less money than they have now, a maintenance of position allotments, and an adequate base level of funding.